WaterWolfDev/status.waterwolf.club/content/issues/2024-03-17-major-outage.md

 section: issue
 ---

+*Monitoring* - We have found the cause of the outage and have implemeted a fix.
+We will continue to monitor this issue as we look into the root cause. {{< track "2024-03-17 17:17:00" >}}

 *Investigating* - We’re aware of users experiencing issues connecting to WaterWolf services.
 We're currently investigating.  {{< track "2024-03-17 15:35:00" >}}